shuyanli/runtime-system-project/README.md

 # runtime-system-project

-Please check the folder "last week" for project slice and report for detail
+Please check the folder "final week" for project slice and report for detail

 ## Project description: